libretro/docs/docs/guides/crtswitchres.md

 ### Windows

 Windows required CRTEmuDriver available [here](https://geedorah.com/eiusdemmodi/forum/viewtopic.php?id=295).
-Once you have this setup and running, it is a simple case of turning SRTSwitchRes on and choosing your settings.
+Once you have this setup and running, it is a simple case of turning CRTSwitchRes on and choosing your settings.

 ### Linux

 No pre setup required here.
 Although X11 is a requirment at the momnet.
 Simply install/compile RetroArch choose you CRTSwitchRes setting and your off.

-This is also compatibale with Raspberry Pi, X11 is not a reauiment here.
+This is also compatibale with Raspberry Pi, X11 is not a requirement here.

 ## Enabling and Changing Settings